NeilRaiden/keyboard-layouts/Linux/README.md

     * go to "Keyboards"
     * under "Input sources" select "Add" or "+"
     * select "English (United States)"
-    * you should be able to select any layout that you left in the `rules/evdev.xml` file (even if you don't have the corresponding file in the `symbols` folder.
+    * you should be able to select any layout that you left in the `rules/evdev.xml` file (even if you don't have the corresponding file in the `symbols` folder).
 8. Test the layout (you may need to activate the WIN+Space layout switch shortcut):
     * if the layout doesn't work, then see **Note 2** above (you may need to copy symbols files to `/usr/share/X11/xkb/symbols`)